 We all had a great time on the boat and got to see a lot of inaccessible parts of the coast line.
 My daughter’s favourite part, of course, was just that we were on a boat “like grandpa Pig”.

 The highlight of the trip for the rest of us was when they dock in the Blue Lagoon so you can swim.

 Despite the heat outside the water is always nice and cool and it’s some of the clearest blue water I’ve ever seen in the most unique shade.
 I think the pictures speak for themselves.

-I highly recommend this trip for anyone coming to visit, it’s definitely on our list of the best places to visit in Cyprus.
+I highly recommend this trip for anyone coming to visit, it’s definitely on our list of the best places to visit in Cyprus with kids.